xspize/brand-yourself-assessment/README.md

 <p>

 This image shows the 4 official colours made for the company and also the 2 possible designs that can be used. either with the words digital design centered or on the right side followed by a line.
+(Visual Identity Style Guide 2/4)

 <p align="center">
   <img src="https://github.com/xspize/xspize/blob/main/pictures/image4.jpg?raw=true">